Pascalchinedu/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

-How to Parse an Environment and create SSH Keys
+# How to Parse an Environment and Create SSH Keys